FRI | Sound, Sound Visualizations

 Homework #

-Create a sketch that uses the following:
+Create a sketch that uses some of the following:

 • video camera input